Pranil98/Face-Mask-Dataset/README.md

 It tooks 1 hour 10 min in google colab with 20000 epochs and then tested in my local system.

-1. Setup your environment and installed the packages required briefly provided in tfod_setup.
+1. Setup your environment and installed the packages required ,briefly provided in tfod_setup file.

 <p align="center">
 <img src="https://github.com/Pranil98/Face-Mask-Detector/blob/master/Screenshots/1.PNG" alt="command">